Top-N: Equivariant set and graph generation without exchangeability: Introduction

 \section{Introduction}

 In recent years, many architectures have been proposed for learning vector representations of sets and graphs.
 Sets and graphs are unordered and therefore have the same symmetry group, which offers a fruitful theoretical framework for the development of new models \citep{bronstein2021geometric}.
-The opposite problem, i.e., learning to generate sets and graphs from a low-dimensional prior, has been less explored.
-Yet, it has important applications in drug discovery, for example, where neural networks can be used to learn the space of stable drug-like molecules and generate new candidate drugs.
+The opposite problem, i.e., learning to generate sets and graphs from a low-dimensional vector prior, has been less explored.
+Yet, it has important applications in drug discovery, for example, where neural networks can learn to sample stable drug-like molecules conditioned on some molecule-level properties such as solubility or synthesizability.

-As set and graph generation are very similar problems, we generally treat them together in this paper\footnote{In the following, we only use the terminology of sets in order to avoid overly abstract notations.
-We discuss the distinctive properties of graph generation (e.g., graph matching problems) when needed.}.
-In particular, one can navigate between set and graph representations using Set2Graph functions \citep{serviansky2020set2graph} or graph neural networks.
+Set and graph generation are very similar problems, and one can navigate between set and graph representations using Set2Graph functions \citep{serviansky2020set2graph} or graph neural networks.
+We therefore generally treat them together in this paper, but only use the terminology of sets to avoid overly abstract notations.
+The distinctive properties of graph generation (e.g., graph matching problems) are discussed when needed.

 There are two main classes of probabilistic decoders for sets: recursive and one-shot.
-Recursive generators are conceptually simpler, since they add nodes or edges one by one.
+Recursive generators are conceptually simpler, since they add points one by one \citep{liu2018constrained, liao2019efficient, sun2020pointgrow, nash2020polygen}.
 They are however slow and introduce an order in the points that does not exist in the data.
-As a result, they need to learn to generate points in any possible order.
-For this reason, we instead focus on one-shot generation, which allows for more principled designs.
-These probabilistic decoders can be incorporated into any architecture (generative adversarial networks, variational autoencoders, normalizing flows or diffusion models) and trained to generate sets from a latent vector.

-By definition, one-shot generative models for sets feature a layer that maps a vector to an initial set.
+In this work, we instead focus on one-shot generation, which allows for more principled designs.
+By definition, one-shot models feature a layer that maps a vector to an initial set.
 We group all layers until this one into a \emph{creation module}, and the subsequent layers into an \emph{update module}.
-The design of the update is well understood: as it maps a set to another set, any permutation equivariant neural network suits this task.
-In contrast, the creation step poses two major challenges, which are i) the need to generate sets of various sizes, and ii) the generation of different points from a single prior vector, which cannot be done with a permutation-invariant function that treats all points symmetrically.
+The design of the update is well understood: as it maps a set to another set, any permutation equivariant network suits this task.
+In contrast, the creation step poses two major challenges, which are i) the need to generate sets of various sizes, and ii) the generation of different points from a single prior vector, which cannot be done with a permutation equivariant function.